-In the morning, on the way to Montenegro, we stop in another town – Prizren, known for its gold and silver filigree craftsmen, hammams, Museum of Prizren League, Helveti Tekke, Sinia Pasha Mosque and the church of Our Lady of Ljevis.
-Prizren has the largest number of preserved Ottoman buildings in Kosovo, with the old cobbled streets, mosques and tekkes.
+In the morning, on the way to Montenegro, we stop in another town – Prizren, known for its gold and silver filigree craftsmen, hammams, Museum of Prizren League, Helveti Tekke, Sinia Pasha Mosque and the church of Our Lady of Levis.
+Prizren has the largest number of preserved Ottoman buildings in Kosovo, with the old cobbled streets, mosques, and tekkes.
 We leave Kosovo and head to the capital of Montenegro, Podgorica.
-After the lunch break on your own in a restaurant in the city center, we take you around the town and show you some of the most important historical monuments and buildings in the city - the Skaline (the stairs) which is a historic and picturesque site of Podgorica, the Republic Square, the St. George church form the 11th of century, Millennium Bridge, Clock Tower (Sahat Kula) from 17th century.
+After the lunch break on your own in a restaurant in the city center, we take you around the town and show you some of the most important historical monuments and buildings in the city - the Skyline (the stairs) which is a historic and picturesque site of Podgorica, the Republic Square, the St. George church form the 11th of century, Millennium Bridge, Clock Tower (Sahat Kula) from 17th century.
 From Podgorica, we drive to the coastal town of Budva.
-Accommodation in a hotel and free time for a dinner.
+Accommodation in a hotel and free time for dinner.

 Day 10Budva - Kotor – Perast – Budva (115 km) (B, D)

 We start the day with Budva sightseeing from the old town in the fortress - narrow streets, squares and stone.
 We will go to a high clock tower - the bell tower of St. John's Church, the most famous Catholic monument in Budva.
-Next stop is a Citadel Fortress, built 2500 years ago, with preserved watchtowers, ramparts, stairs and barracks, built by the Austrians in 1836.
-Within the walls of the Citadel there is also a valuable collection of books and maps dedicated to the Balkans.
+The next stop is a Citadel Fortress, built 2500 years ago, with preserved watchtowers, ramparts, stairs and barracks, built by the Austrians in 1836.
+Within the walls of the Citadel, there is also a valuable collection of books and maps dedicated to the Balkans.
 A small Maritime Museum is also here, which presents a model of medieval ships.
 In the afternoon, we head to Kotor, UNESCO World Heritage city, with a long history dating from 1000 years B.C.
-We will take you around the Old Town and show you Square of Arms, Byzanti Palace, Beskuca Palace, Pima Palace, St. Tryphon Cathedral, Maritime Museum, St Nicholas Church, Blessed Ozana Church as well as the North gate.
-Next point is one of the most iconic places on the bay - Perast.
+We will take you around the Old Town and show you Square of Arms, Byzantine Palace, Beskuca Palace, Pima Palace, St. Tryphon Cathedral, Maritime Museum, St Nicholas Church, Blessed Ozana Church as well as the North gate.
+The next point is one of the most iconic places on the bay - Perast.
 We will admire the gorgeous Baroque and Venetian architecture and perhaps take an optional boat trip to the small island Our Lady of the Rocks.
 Free time for lunch on your own.
 Back in Budva, organized dinner.

 Day 11Budva - Sveti Stefan - Cetinje – Podgorica (115 km) (B)

-Morning departure and photo stop at the famous and the most luxury resort in Montenegro, Sveti Stefan, built in 15th century on a rocky island and originally refuge for those fleeing the invasions of the Turks.
-Free time for a drink along the coast cafes.
+Morning departure and photo stop at the famous and the most luxury resort in Montenegro, Sveti Stefan, built in the 15th century on a rocky island and originally refuge for those fleeing the invasions of the Turks.
+Free time for a drink in the coast cafes.
 Then we depart to Cetinje, the historical and cultural capital of Montenegro.
 We visit Prince Nikola's Palace and Vlaska Church, dating from the 15th century.
-We will have time to wonder around the streets of Cetinje and admire the architecture of this once capital, even see still standing buildings of once embassies in this small town.
+We will have time to wander around the streets of Cetinje and admire the architecture of this once capital, even see still standing buildings of once embassies in this small town.
 Coffee break and depart to Podgorica.
 The rest of the day at leisure, and time for shopping in the capital.
 Overnight in Podgorica.